ismailbangee/smart-contracts/CONTRIBUTING.md

 Git Commit Messages
 =====================================
 If you are fixing any thing inside existing solidity smart contract write details about it.
-If you are creating new solidity smart contract in any existing category then define why we need that contract in this category.
+If you are creating new solidity smart contract in any existing use case then define why we need that contract in this use case.
-If you are creating new category then define how solidity smart contract will be beneficial in that category.
+If you are creating new use case then define how solidity smart contract will be beneficial in that use case.

 How to Contribute
 ===============================